lpego/mzb-suite/docs/source/files/installing.rst

     .. admonition:: \ \

         Admin privileges may be needed to install Docker Engine.

+        On some systems, it might be necessary to enable virtualization in the BIOS.
+This depends on the specifics of your system

 #.
 After the installation, launch the Docker app and wait until it's *fully* started.